r-tmap/tmap/README.md

 Getting help
 -----

-There are two main places to get help with ggplot2:
+There are two main places to get help with tmap:

 1.  [stackoverflow](http://stackoverflow.com/tags/tmap) is a great source of answers to common tmap questions.
 It is also a great place to get help, once you have created a reproducible example that illustrates your problem.
 Please tag your questions with *tmap*.
 2. If you have a request or if think your problem is caused by a bug, please open an [issue](https://github.com/mtennekes/tmap/issues), preferably with are reproducible example.